OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 2.3.
 Install the Virtualization hosts
 -------------------------------------------------

 Now you are ready to **add the virtualization nodes**.
-The OpenNebula packages bring support for :ref:`KVM <kvm_node>` and :ref:`vCenter <vCenter_node>` nodes.
+The OpenNebula packages bring support for :ref:`KVM <kvm_node>`, :ref:`LXD <lxd_node>` and :ref:`vCenter <vCenter_node>` nodes.
 In the case of vCenter, a host represents a vCenter cluster with all its ESX hosts.
-You can add different hypervisors to the same OpenNebula instance, or any other virtualization technology, like `LXD <https://github.com/OpenNebula/addon-lxdone>`__ or Xen, supported by the community.
+You can add different hypervisors to the same OpenNebula instance, or any other virtualization technology, like Xen, supported by the community.
 Please refer to the `OpenNebula Add-ons Catalog <http://opennebula.org/addons/>`__.

 Step 3.
 Set-up Infrastructure and Services
 ===============================================